khisag4704/claude-code-ollama-local/README.md

 ## What is in this folder

 - `claude-ollama.cmd`: Windows launcher for starting Claude Code with Ollama
-- `src/`: Claude Code source files that were already in this folder
+- `src/`: Claude Code source files

 ## Current default model